Braves’ Ozzie Albies Signs Shockingly Team-Friendly Contract

-After a winter in which baseball’s free agent market appeared frozen, with the exception of megadeals agreed to by star players like Bryce Harper, the opening weeks of the season have numerous young players opt to avoid free agency altogether by signing long-term contracts with their current teams.
+After a winter in which baseball’s free agent market appeared frozen, with the exception of mega-deals agreed to by star players like Bryce Harper, the opening weeks of the season have numerous young players opting to avoid free agency altogether by signing long-term contracts with their current teams.

 The latest player to do so is Ozzie Albies, the 22-year-old second-year second baseman for the Atlanta Braves, who broke out in a big way last season with 30 home runs in his first full season in the majors.
-On Thursday, the Braves announced that they had agreed to a contract extension with Albies- and many people throughout baseball are shocked at just how little money Albies got.
+On Thursday, the Braves announced that they had agreed to a contract extension with Albies, and many people throughout baseball are shocked at just how little money Albies got.

 Albies joins outfielder Ronald Acuna, who is said to be his best friend, as young players agreeing to long-term deals with the Braves so far this season.
 Acuna, though, received much more money, signing for over $100 million.

-The deal means that Albies will be under team control with the Braves until he’s 30 years old- and if he were to become a superstar in those years, he won’t be able to leverage that into more money.
+The deal means that Albies will be under team control with the Braves until he’s 30-years-old, and if he were to become a superstar in those years, he won’t be able to leverage that into more money.

 While many of the recent contracts have been considered team-friendly, there was shock throughout baseball at how little guaranteed money Albies agreed to accept.